 On top of an account opening fee and initial deposit, there are monthly maintenance fees and there must be a minimum balance in the account required by the bank.

 Be sure to determine that you can financially support opening a business account in Hong Kong.

-It can be difficult to understand the bank’s fee paperwork, so you may consider hiring a professional to help interpret the bank jargon along the way, which will be an added expense.
+It can be challenging to understand the bank's fee paperwork, so you may consider hiring a professional, such as a certified public accountant, to help interpret the bank jargon along the way, which will be an added expense.